Vkartik-3/MatchCore-C-20-Limit-Order-Matching-Engine/README.md

 ## Trading Platform Integration

-QuantumMatch is designed to be integrated into larger trading systems.
+MatchCore is designed to be integrated into larger trading systems.
 Here's how it can connect to real trading platforms:

 ### Integration Architecture